dwhiffing/fury/content/aar/mf/mf1/mf1_aj/body.md

 celebration at the control centers.
 The jubilation increases when my fighters continue to sweep south, destroying the valuable EA-6s, a flight of Greek Corsairs, and a pack of S-3s pretending they’re bombers.
-A sound defeat for the imperialist aggressors!
+A sound defeat for the imperialist aggressors\!

 **FEB 14 – late afternoon**